 “The price you pay,” I reasoned.

-There’s a great social media campaigns going on right now over stretch-marks and thighs. #ThighReading on Twitter.
+There are great social media campaigns going on right now over stretch-marks and thighs. #ThighReading on Twitter.
 Check it out; it’s comforting (and you can see my blistery little feet)

 As I continue on this journey of self-love, I’m realizing even the nail beds of your feet are yours to protect.